 You can also feel good about choosing bamboo because of its green credentials.
-It’s a highly renewable resource that takes a mere five years to grow to maturity, compared with 50 for most of the hardwoods on this list.
-It’s also harvested by hand, unlike hardwoods, which means that there’s less carbon dioxide being pumped into the air.
+It’s a highly renewable resource that takes a mere five years to grow to maturity, compared with 50 for most hardwoods on this list.
+It’s also harvested by hand, unlike hardwoods, which means less carbon dioxide is being pumped into the air.

 9. Red Oak

 This beautiful dark hardwood has a timeless style that will transform any home into a vintage lover’s dream.
 It’s as durable as White Oak but is distinguished by its coarse grain and reddish tint, which add warmth to any room.

 If you plan on buying red oak, remember that, as with White Oak, it may not be the most eco of choices, as the timber often has to be shipped to China for manufacturing.

 Also, red oak wood grain is incredibly open, which means it’s not great at surviving moisture or wetness.
 This means that the floor can easily stain or warp if used in bathrooms, basements, or kitchens.
 Just look at the below YouTube video for proof:

 Lyptus has seen a huge uptick in sales over the past decade because it looks like mahogany, but without the price tag.
 It’s easy to manufacture, which brings down the purchase price, and it’s harder than oak, which will reduce future maintenance costs.